kubernetes/enhancements/keps/sig-storage/4650-stateful-set-update-claim-template/README.md

 e.g., prevent decreasing the storage size, preventing expand if the storage class does not support it.
 However, this have saveral drawbacks:
 * Not reverting the `volumeClaimTemplate` when rollback the StatefulSet is confusing,
-* This can be a barrier when recovering from a failed update.
+* The validation can be a barrier when recovering from a failed update.
+  If RecoverVolumeExpansionFailure feature gate is enabled, we can recover from failed expansion by decreasing the size.
 * The validation is racy, especially when recovering from failed expansion.
   We still need to consider most abnormal cases even we do those validations.
 * This does not match the pattern of existing behaviors.